-Avoid crowds and enjoy picture-perfect weather by visiting these locales during the spring season.
+Avoid crowds and enjoy picture-perfect weather by visiting these vacation destinations during the spring season.

-1. The Caribbean Want to relax on a beautiful beach or lounge beside a lagoon-like pool with a frosty drink in your hand?
+Want to relax on a beautiful beach or lounge beside a lagoon-like pool with a frosty drink in your hand?
 Head to one of the Caribbean islands this spring.
 Seasonal temperatures range from about 75 to 85 degrees Fahrenheit (about 24 to 29 degrees Celsius) and the “high season” of winter will have passed, so resorts are likely to be less crowded.
 If a deal is what you’re after, check out the district of Puerto Plata on the northern coast of the Dominican Republic; it’s known for having some of the most affordable resorts.
-Don’t forget to bring a Pack-It Clean Dirty Cube with you!
+Don’t forget to bring a Pack-It Specter Clean Dirty Cube with you!
 Since one side of the cube is water-resistant and helps control odors from getting onto your clean clothing, it’s the perfect place to pack a damp bathing suit for your travels back home.

-5. Amsterdam, Netherlands April 26th will be a fun day to be in this city, because it’s King's Day (Formerly Queen’s Day).
+Late April 26th is the perfect time to be in this city, because it’s when King's Day (Formerly Queen’s Day) happens.
 During this all-day and all-night giant street party, you’ll see a lot of live music, dancing, beer drinking, confetti, games, garage sales and much more.
 For any flower fanatics, spring is also a great time to see some of the country’s three billion colorful tulips.
 Quick tip: Upon arriving, you’ll notice the city’s passion for cycling, so rent a bike or walk to look more like a local.
 Don’t want to bike?
 The Netherlands are a great country for walking or seeing by boat in the famous canals.

 As you can see, locations all over the world have something special to offer this spring, so what are you waiting for?
 Go book your trip!